 Then there were the buttons, which had subtle markings that made the first few drives something of a make-your-own-adventure challenge.
-These cars could be customised from conception and were initially brought out as affordable luxury vehicles.
-The most famous colour was the Silver Dawn variant, of which 760 were produced.
+These cars could be customized from conception and were initially brought out as affordable luxury vehicles.
+The most famous color was the Silver Dawn variant, of which 760 were produced.

 Ford Thunderbird 1971